 The best thing to do would be to keep things simple and leave your loud prints, thin stripes, and colors at home.
 “Our advice is to keep the tie neutral and go with black or ivory/white for that classic look you won’t regret for years to come,” suggests Foley.

 For those who are truly fashion-forward, the knot of the tie should also factor into your look.
 According to Ganz, "There are several different knot types to choose from, but a Windsor or half-Windsor knot is the most common and easiest to learn if you’re not an avid tie wearer."

 However, if you’re wearing a tuxedo shirt with a wing-tip collar, pleats, or studs (or even a cummerbund) DiMarcantonio highly recommends you wear a bow tie—otherwise, the tuxedo will look off-balance.
 Lastly, opt for a tuxedo shirt that features a classic placket, no placket, or a fly front if you want to wear a traditional necktie.

 Other Styling Options for Tuxedos

-“The tuxedo has evolved over time, as has its guidelines,” explains DiMarcantonio.
-If you’re looking for more ways to mix up the classic tux look, there are a variety of options that will let you express your personal style while still adhering to a black-tie dress code.
+"The tuxedo has evolved over time, as have its guidelines," explains DiMarcantonio.
+If you’re looking for more ways to mix up the classic tux look, a variety of options will let you express your personal style while still adhering to the black-tie dress code.
 For example, an ascot is another fun way to veer from the traditional tie or bow tie.
-“An ascot is just a fancy name for a neck scarf, and they can be worn formally or informally,” explains Ganz.
-“The ascot is a very specific look, and can be fun to try out when you’re going to a big party or special event and want to differentiate yourself.”
+"An ascot is just a fancy name for a neck scarf, and they can be worn formally or informally," explains Ganz.
+"The ascot is a very specific look and can be fun to try out when you’re going to a big party or special event and want to differentiate yourself."